Skip to content

 • The responsibility to inform the student of the procedure to request accommodations.

-• The responsibility to maintain confidentiality about any information disclosed in discussions with the student or their Disabilities Advisor.
+• The responsibility to maintain confidentiality about any information disclosed in discussions with the student or their Accessibility Consultant.

 • The right to consult the Center for Disability & Access to discuss requested accommodations.